trickeydan/website/content/_index.md

 ---
 heading: "Dan Trickey"
-subheading: "Exploring the world of robotics, computer security and networks, and teaching people about it as I go."
+subheading: "Exploring the world of robotics, computer security and networks."
 handle: "trickeydan"
 ---